How the world views the U.S. and its president in 9 charts

 3People in other nations have long said the U.S. does not take the interests of their country into account when making international policy decisions.
 There have been some shifts over time, however.
 In 2007, near the end of the George W. Bush years, a 71% median across 14 surveyed countries said the U.S. does not take other countries’ interests into account, while another 26% said it does.
 Attitudes shifted somewhat at the start of the Obama administration in 2009, when 36% said the U.S. considers other countries’ interests – including much larger increases in certain countries, such as Germany (+27 percentage points), France (+23), the UK (+19), South Korea (+19), Canada (+18) and Russia (+12).
 Today, public sentiment in these 14 countries resembles that of 2007, with a median of 72% saying the U.S. doesn’t consider other nations’ interests and 27% saying it does.

 4The U.S. receives some of its highest favorability ratings in Asia.
-Majorities in four of the five Asia-Pacific nations surveyed have favorable views, including 83% in the Philippines and 80% in South Korea – both among the highest ratings in the study (along with 83% in Israel).
+Meanwhile, half or more in four of the five Asia-Pacific nations polled view the U.S. favorably, including 83% in the Philippines and 80% in South Korea – both among the highest ratings in the study (along with 83% in Israel).
 America’s lowest rating came from Russia (26% favorable), which saw a 15-percentage-point decline in U.S. favorability over the past year – the largest drop among all surveyed countries.
 In America’s neighboring countries of Canada and Mexico, 39% and 32%, respectively, have a favorable view of the U.S.

 5Western Europeans now say the U.S. does not respect the individual liberties of its people – a reversal from just a few years ago.
 Views shifted most notably in France, Germany, Poland, Spain and the UK – five countries that have been surveyed since 2008.
 Among these countries, more now say the U.S. government does not respect the personal freedoms of its people (a median of 57%) than say it does (40%).
 As recently as 2013, a median of 76% across these nations said the U.S. does protect individual liberties, while a median of 18% said it does not.
 The decline began after the National Security Agency’s spying controversy during the Obama administration.